hardikb321/Flight_booking/README.md

 - Book tickets using the queue system to handle concurrent requests fairly.
 - View their booked flights through the user dashboard.

-## Contributing

-Contributions to this project are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/my-feature`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/my-feature`).
-5. Create a new pull request.

-Please ensure your contributions adhere to the [code of conduct](CODE_OF_CONDUCT.md).